California Law Revision Commission

 The California Law Revision Commission (CLRC) is an independent California state agency responsible for recommending reforms of state law.
+The agency was created in 1953 and advises both the Governor and state legislators on reforming state laws.

 Duties

 The CLRC makes recommendations to the California State Legislature to correct defects in California statutory law and to bring that law into harmony with modern conditions.
 The CLRC may only study matters that have been expressly authorized by legislative resolution or statute.

 Some of the CLRC's studies are purely technical.
 For example, in 2006 the CLRC was directed to recodify the Penal Code provisions relating to deadly weapons, to make them easier to use and understand without making any change in the outcomes under those laws.
 Other CLRC studies involve significant legal and policy issues.
 For example, in 2013 the CLRC was directed to make recommendations to modernize California law on state and local government access to the customer records of communication service providers.

 CLRC studies vary widely in scope.
 Some involve the revision of a single code section, while others have created or recodified entire codes of law.
 For example, the CLRC drafted the California Evidence Code.